-Public Information Concerning Title VI of the Civil Rights Act of 1964, as amended
+Public Information Concerning Title VI of the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA) of 1990, as amended

 Rogue Valley Transportation District (RVTD) is the recipient of Federal funding to provide public transportation.
-RVTD operates programs subject to the nondiscrimination requirements under Title VI.
+RVTD operates programs subject to the nondiscrimination requirements under Title VI and the ADA.

-The following examples, without being exhaustive, illustrate the application of the nondiscrimination provisions of the part to projects receiving Federal financial assistance under the programs of certain Department of Transportation operating administrations.
+The following examples, without being exhaustive, illustrate the application of the nondiscrimination provisions of certain Department of Transportation operating administrations.